anconaesselmann/XmlJson/README.md

 print(String(data: encodedTrack, encoding: .utf8)!)
 ```

 This library also supports converting a json dictionary to an XML document.
-If you are interested in doing that, have a look at the full implementation of [SwiftGPX](https://github.com/anconaesselmann/SwiftGpx), which can turn turn arrays of `CLLocation` instances into GPX files and vise versa.
+If you are interested in doing that, have a look at the full implementation of [SwiftGPX](https://github.com/anconaesselmann/SwiftGpx) (in particular [here](https://github.com/anconaesselmann/SwiftGpx/blob/master/SwiftGpx/Classes/XML.swift)), which can turn turn arrays of `CLLocation` instances into GPX files and vise versa.

 ## Requirements